-- Following a software upgrade, reconfiguration is not required other than to add new hardware (ICPs or devices). - After completing the initial installation, run the Connectivity tests on Diagnostics page or you can test the connection between MBG and a particular ICP using the icon under Service configuration > ICPs.
-The test confirms connectivity to ICP signaling services such as MiNet, SIP and TFTP.
+- Following a software upgrade, reconfiguration is not required other than to add new hardware (ICPs or devices). - After completing the initial installation, run the Connectivity tests on Diagnostics page in the Trou-

 Provisioning MiNet Devices

 MiNet is Mitel's proprietary signaling protocol used to control Mitel IP and TDM devices.
 MiNet devices in a teleworker environment can take advantage of the same features and functionality as they would when connected directly an ICP.